py5coding/py5book/content/contribute.md

 ## Contribute to Processing

 Internally, py5 relies on Processing's core library (written in Java) for many of its features.
-[Processing's core library](https://github.com/processing/processing4/tree/main/core) is maintained by a different team in the Processing community.
+[Processing's core library](https://github.com/benfry/processing4/tree/main/core) is maintained by different people in the Processing community.
 Any bug fixes or enhancements to Processing will also benefit py5.
 Therefore, a contribution to Processing is a contribution to py5.
-[The Processing team](https://github.com/processing/processing4/graphs/contributors) works very hard maintaining a large code base; anything that makes their lives easier would be a big help to both them and us.
+[The Processing folks](https://github.com/benfry/processing4/graphs/contributors) work very hard maintaining a large code base; anything that makes their lives easier would be a big help to both them and us.

 ## Teach Others About py5